France

 Alternatively, the tax household may opt for the determination of net rental income taking into account the actual expenses paid (instead of the 30% flat rate deduction).
 This election is made through the filing of the annual PIT return and cannot be revoked for a three-year period.

-Rental losses (generally due to repairs), with the exception of interest on loans, are creditable against other income up to a limit of EUR 10,700 per year.
+Rental losses (generally due to repairs), except for interest on loans, are creditable against other income up to a limit of EUR 10,700 per year.
 Depending on the nature of the property, rental losses exceeding this limit are creditable against rental income only and can be carried forward for ten years following the year in which the loss is incurred.

 Inbound assignees who actually benefit from the inbound regime can exempt 50% of the amount of the following income, under certain conditions, that mainly relates to the geographic situation of the paying entity: